alexaac/buildings-experiments/README.md

 3D Buildings Experiments

-Warning: spaghetti code ahead.
+PS: Warning: spaghetti code ahead.
 Do not use in production :D
+PS2: I don't know what I'm doing, yet, so don't rely on my matrices.

 ### Video